 Cynthia works with professionals to agreed upon goals.
 These goals might include helping leaders to see themselves and others more clearly, communicate effectively, leverage existing strengths and build productive relationships.
 Striking the balance between challenge and insight, Cynthia is uniquely placed to help people transform their results, relationships and reputations.

-Cynthia's consulting rooms are currently located in London but she is available to travel or work on-line as required.
+Cynthia's consulting rooms are located in London but she is working exclusively on-line at present.

 How Data is Handled

 Rousso Consulting may hold and store personal information including but not limited to name, postal address, email address, date of birth, telephone numbers and relevant information.
 This information may be maintained on paper and/or digitally during the work and for up to 2 years at the conclusion of the meetings, unless there is a request to keep it or delete it sooner.
 The information will be stored securely.
 All portable data will be password protected.

 Consent to write paper or digital notes and receive emails is assumed in the consulting process.
 Explicit consent will be sought to share this information for medical, legal or any other reason (except in emergency safeguarding situations, see below).
 In the holding of data for individuals under the age of 13, the consent of their parent or guardian will be assumed in agreeing to appointments.
 In the event of a safeguarding concern, every effort to contact you will be made in an effort to obtain consent before liaising with outside agencies if appropriate, but safeguarding will come first.